cilium/tetragon/docs/content/en/docs/concepts/events.md

 </p>
 </details>

-Will only highlight a few important fields here.
+We will only highlight a few important fields here.
 For a full specification of events see the Reference section.
 All events in Tetragon contain a `process_exec` block to identify the process generating the event.
 For execution events this is the primary block.
 For [Tracing Policy]({{< ref "/docs/concepts/tracing-policy" >}}) events the hook that generated the event will attach further data to this.
 The `process_exec` event provides